FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 1. If the internet is not accessible, you cannot access your data
 2. Subject to potential cloud storage vulnerabilites on the internet

-For individuals, backuping your important files such as photos or messages might just be as simple as using iCloud.
+For individuals, backuping your important files such as photos or messages might just be as simple as using iCloud or another program.
+You can also buy an extended hard drive for your personal computer and backup all important files to it if you prefer having physical storage.
 For companies, a lot more needs to be put into the backup and recovery process.
+Ideally, using a hybrid method of physical and cloud storage is the preffered way to go.
+Data loss, in most cases, is a company's highest priority.
 This is why it is pivital that there is a plan of action in case of emergencies such as ransomware or a natural disaster.

 ### Wear a mask!

-Ok maybe you can't prevent a computer from getting a virus by putting a mask on it, but you can with an anti-virus/malware program.
-Over the years it has been increasingly difficult for anti-virus software to keep up with the number of threats out there.
-However, having an anti-virus program of some sort will still protect you from known threats, which is always a good thing.
-I'll have a more in depth article about what a virus is in general, but for now you can trust that you need anti-virus sofware as endpoint proctection in some capacity.
+Ok maybe you can't prevent a computer from getting a virus by putting a mask on it, but you can with an antivirus/malware program.
+Over the years it has been increasingly difficult for antivirus software to keep up with the number of threats out there.
+However, having an antivirus program of some sort will still protect you from known threats, which is always a good thing.
+I'll have a more in depth article about what a virus is in general, but for now you can trust that you need antivirus sofware as endpoint proctection in some capacity.

 ### Don't touch that